 Never go out for a drone shootout without preparing for the worst.
 Like any other camera, the drone is also prone to so many things.
 The battery can go off before getting the money shot.
 Propellers can get stuck in the tree or breaks apart.
 The SD card can fill up real fast.
 Not only that, in the night your drone can get lost in the dark.

 Be prepared for this inconvenience.
 Keep an extra battery pack with you.
 This is one big factor to keep in mind.
 Drones are not well known for their best battery life.
-Average drone can last about 10 minutes and high-end drone, on the other hand, can last about 20-25 minutes.
+An average drone can last about 10 minutes and a high-end drone, on the other hand, can last about 20-25 minutes.
 So to avoid abrupt disruption, please invest in an extra battery.
 They are not cheap, but it will be very challenging to work in that little time frame.

-Use propeller guard, if you want to avoid damaging your drone.
+Use a propeller guard, if you want to avoid damaging your drone.
 Crushing or getting a drone stuck on the tree is not uncommon.
 We have all suffered at some point.
 No matter how deft you are flying a drone, it is almost inevitable to avoid an accident.
 Apart from that if you get in contact with the propellers, it can result in some minor injuries.
 The gist is, use a propeller guard.

 Nowadays, good techs are getting cheap and cheap techs are getting good.
-That also applies for your drone too.
+That also applies to your drone too.
 The ability to shoot 4k videos with drones is very common and the abundance of 4k drones ensures that.
-What it translates is that you will end up shooting more 4k stuff than any other and here is the problem.
+What it translates to is that you will end up shooting more 4k stuff than any other and here is the problem.
 2 min of 4k video can take up to 1 GB of space.
 Trust me, you really don’t want to miss the money shot just because you don’t have enough memory.
 No matter how big or small always keep an extra SD card.

 One last important thing, if you are into nocturnal photography, you better use LEDs so that you never lose it in the dark.
 On top of that, it looks cool.

-This is just the beginning for drone photography.
+This is just the beginning of drone photography.
 Creativity has just scratched the surface of drone space.
-You can do so many things with the drones, possibilities are endless.
+You can do so many things with drones, possibilities are endless.
 There are so many people with different ideas and talents.
 They will do the same thing as you do, but differently sometimes more creatively.
 This is because drone photography is a relatively new art form and with this, there are a lot of ways to do the same thing.